o3de/o3de.org/content/docs/userguide/level-blending-environment-probe.md

 ---
-description: ' Use the &ALYlong; Environment Probe components to blend visual affects for your game. '
+description: ' Use the Amazon Lumberyard Environment Probe components to blend visual affects for your game. '
 title: Blending Environment Probes
 ---